 - if you’ve recently undergone other treatments that may interfere with the results of PMU, as well as some other facts before they can assess whether it’s safe for you to get microblading and whether the treatment will be successful.

 Some salons also insist on the client signing a color patch test for a permanent makeup consent form, which absolves them from liability should you get an allergic reaction as a result of the patch test.

 Don’t worry, allergic reactions to a patch test are very mild and they have a very important role – preventing a severe reaction once pigments are injected into the skin.

 Many artists like to post pictures of their work on social media, so they may ask you to sign a photography release consent – a short form stating that you allow them to use your before & after photos and post them online.

 In case you object to this and your artist tries to take your pictures without asking you to sign a form, make sure you let them know they’re not allowed to post your pics or use them in any way.

 As a client, before getting into any semi-permanent makeup treatment, make sure to sign the consent form.
-Consent form is another proof of how professional and serious your chosen PMU technician is.
+A microblading consent form is another proof of how professional and serious your chosen PMU technician is.

-By signing it, technician protects himself, as well as his clients from some unwanted scenarios.
+By signing it, the technician protects themselves, as well as their clients from some unwanted scenarios.